 I thought I knew about birds, and I thought I was aware of the world around me.
 But once I became interested in bird watching, I realized how much I’d been missing.
 Here were all these wonderful creatures that I had not really noticed before.—Elsa Thompson

-Her two sons, Bill, III, and Andy, who were in junior high school at the time, took to birding right away and became devoted bird watchers.
+Her two sons, Bill, III, and Andy, who were in high school at the time, took to birding right away and became devoted bird watchers.
 Soon Bill, Jr., joined them.

 At first I was just along for the ride—I had to start going in order to even see the family on weekends, and then I got hooked.—Bill Thompson, Jr.